kristinemlarson/gnssrefl/README.md

 * pip install gnssrefl

-To use **only** python codes, you will need to be sure that your RINEX files are uncompressed (i.e. not using Hatanaka compression and ending in a d).
+To use **only** python codes, you will need to be sure that your RINEX files are uncompressed (i.e. not using Hatanaka compression, which end in a d instead of an o).
 Since **many** archives use Hatanaka compression, this will significantly limit what you can do.
 Second thing to know is that you should use the -fortran False flag when you make SNR files because the default behavior is to assume you are using fortran translators (gnssSNR.e or gpsSNR.e).
-Finally, you will not be able to use RINEX 3 files because I rely on the gfz RINEX3 to RINEX2 translator.
+Finally, you will not be able to use RINEX 3 files because I rely on the gfzrnx RINEX3 to RINEX2 translator.

 # Non-Python Code